Skip to content

 Code language: HTML, XML (xml)

-You can find these values right at the top of your Cloudinary dashboard.
+You can find these values at the top of your Cloudinary dashboard.

-Now when we go to use our SDK, we’ll have those values available.
+Now, when we go to use our SDK, those values will be available.

 Follow along with the commit!

-In order to upload as a signed request and fetch our resource, which we’ll need later, we need to be able to use our credentials that we set up inside of .env.local.
+To upload as a signed request and fetch our resource, which we’ll need later, we should be able to use our credentials that we set up inside of .env.local.

-We’ll use Next.js serverless functions which give us a node environment where those values won’t be expose, but still useable.
+We’ll use Next.js serverless functions, which give us a node environment where those values won’t be exposed but are still useable.

 Navigating to the pages/api directory, we can first add our Upload endpoint by creating a file called upload.js.